legends2k/blog/content/post/ideating_acting.md

 # Bottom line

-Most of humanity keeps ideating but little gets done; most keep talking but seldom listen.

-> Wanna be a great driver, drive more![^5]
-> Aspire becoming a great talker[^6], listen more!

-Perhaps this is one of the reason why Zen recommends listening over talking, doing to thinking.
+Most of humanity keeps ideating but little gets done; most keep talking but few are listened to.
+Perhaps this is one of the reasons Zen recommends listening over talking, doing to thinking.
 Know this [title](https://www.quora.com/What-does-if-you-meet-the-Buddha-on-the-road-kill-him-mean)?

 > If you meet the Buddha on the road, kill him!

 In order to see the Buddha, you have to _be_ the Buddha.
-If you aren't the Buddha, you can't really understand the Buddha.
+If you aren't the Buddha, you can't really understand the Buddha[^5].

+> Wanna be a great driver, drive more[^6].
+>
+> Wanna be a great talker, listen more!

-Talking, reading and thinking about something doesn’t get you there; doing will.
+Talking, reading or thinking about something won’t get you there; doing will[^7].

 [^1]: Kids are fairly adaptable since their minds are fresh: a great advantage -- the beginner’s mind.